-India country profile - BBC News
+India country profile

 Some key dates in India's history:

-2500 BC - India has been home to several ancient civilisations and empires.
+2500 BC - India is home to several ancient civilisations and empires.

-1600s - The British arrive in India and establish trading posts under The British East India Company - by the 1850s they control most of India.
+1600s - The British arrive and establish trading posts under The British East India Company - by the 1850s they control most of the subcontinent.

-1858 - The British Raj: India comes under direct British government rule.
+1858 - India comes under direct British rule.

-1920 - Independence Struggle: Nationalist leader Mahatma Gandhi heads a campaign of non-violent protest against British rule which eventually leads to independence.
+1920 - Nationalist leader Mahatma Gandhi heads a campaign of non-violent protest against British rule which eventually leads to independence.

-1947 - Partition: India is split into two nations both gaining independence, secular but Hindu-majority India and Muslim-controlled Pakistan.
-Both countries fight the first of three wars over Kashmir.
+1947 - India is split into two nations at independence - Hindu-majority India and Muslim-majority Pakistan.

-1950 - India becomes a republic.
-The Indian National Congress becomes the dominant party.

 1971 - India and Pakistan go to war over East Pakistan, leading to the creation of Bangladesh.